niapoor/OMGCablePranks/README.md

 # OMGCablePranks
-Pranks on an O.MG cable for RIT CyberCorps SFS to use at ImagineRIT
+Pranks on an O.MG cable for RIT CyberCorps SFS to use at ImagineRIT.
+Created by Nia Poor.

 <!-- TABLE OF CONTENTS -->
 <details>